thunderbird/thunderbird-android/docs/architecture/portable-profile-data-format.md

 - the `FULL` dataset extent, language, timezone, and the `MAIL` datatype.
 - datasource service and account information where applicable.

-`archive.version` identifies the exact PDPArchive draft revision.
+Every generated PDPArchive JSON document conforms to I-JSON. `archive.version` identifies the exact PDPArchive draft revision.
 The Thunderbird generator version is recorded separately in `archive.generator`. `datasource.account` uses the opaque portable account ID.
 It MUST NOT contain an email address or credential.
 For example:

 ```json